Google Translate is free translating software that has been developed by the American multinational technology company, Google.

 Founder of Google Translate and its History

-> Before updating into a faster technology, the SMT translated the required text into English before further translating it into the needed language.
+Before updating to faster technology, the SMT translated the required text into English before further translating it into the needed language.
 Because of this hectic process and many translations, the SMT had poor grammar and accuracy.

 Inspiration Behind Google Translate